 - Cosigner release clause – if you apply with a cosigner

 - Fixed interest rates – Variable rates can (and will) increase on you over time

-If you are declined, apply with 1 or 2 other lenders in the same sitting.
+If you are declined, it’s smart to apply with 1 or 2 other lenders in the same sitting.
 Credit Karma says: “FICO may record multiple inquiries for the same type of loan as a single inquiry as long as they’re made within a certain window (usually between 14-45 days).
-The VantageScore model gives you a rolling two-week window to shop for the best interest rates for certain loans.”
-Either way, a hard inquiry could lower your scores by a few points, but in most cases it is unlikely to play a huge role in whether you’re approved for a new loan and the damage to your credit scores usually decreases or disappears even before the inquiry drops off your credit reports for good.
+The VantageScore model gives you a two-week window to shop for the best interest rates for certain loans.”
+A hard inquiry could lower your scores by a few points, but it is unlikely to play a major role in whether you’re approved for a new loan.
+Plus, the damage to your credit scores usually decreases or disappears in short order, often before the inquiry drops off your credit reports for good.

-Student loan refinancing is not a slam dunk easy decision.
-There are many factors to consider and refinancing your student loans isn’t necessarily the best option for everyone.
+Refinancing your student loans can save you thousands of dollars in interest over the life of your loan.
+But refinancing your student loans is not a slam dunk easy decision.
+There are a slew of factors to consider and refinancing your student loans isn’t necessarily the best option for everyone.
 It’s important to make sure you consider the facts and considerations laid out above; a student loan refinance can be incredibly helpful in the right situation!